-Earlier last year while on maternity leave, I somehow pulled together a book chapter on a similar topic, which is due out any month now.
+While on maternity leave, I somehow pulled together a book chapter on a similar topic, which is much loved by PhD candidates.

-Dombroski, K. Forthcoming.
+Dombroski, K. 2016.
 Seeing Diversity, Multiplying Possibility: My journey from post-feminism to postdevelopment with JK Gibson-Graham.
 In W. Harcourt (ed.)
 The Palgrave Handbook of Gender and Development.
 Palgrave.

 You can see the pre-pub version here.
 To be completely honest, it is almost getting embarrassing.
 People will start to wonder if I can actually write about anything else bar my own life.
 (I can!
 See some publications here!) .
 But every now and then I am reminded why I actually do this.
 It is part of my ongoing strategy to make care-work more visible.
 This week, I was reminded once again about how important it is to continue to do this when I received this great article by Danielle Drozdzewski and Daniel Robinson.